 How can I monitor my electricity usage?

-Also, if you have a smart meter and sign up to a smart electricity tariff, your supplier should be able to provide you with lots of up-to-the-minute info on your usage.
+If you have a smart meter, and sign up to a smart electricity tariff, your supplier should be able to provide you with lots of up-to-the-minute info on your usage.

 How can I use less energy?

 Being energy efficient is both good for the environment as well as your pocket.
 With that in mind, here's a list of 16 easy ways to reduce your electricity consumption, lower your bills, and do your bit for the planet.